After a varicocele embolisation

 A varicocele embolisation is non-surgical, X-ray guided treatment for a varicocele.
 This is a group of enlarged blood vessels (veins) in the pouch (scrotum) around the testicle.

-After the procedure, you need to rest in the interventional radiology (IR) department for about 2 hours.
+After the procedure, you need to rest in the interventional radiology (IR) department for about 2 to 4 hours.
 This is to make sure that there are no problems.
 A nurse explains when you can eat, drink and move around (mobilise).

 If all your checks are fine, you can go home.